The Quintessential African Experience in a Sea of Golden Grass

 To get to the Serengeti you can dive from Arusha passing Lake Manyara and driving across Ngorongoro Conservation Area and into the Serengeti.
 You are also able to fly by light aircraft into the Serengeti although these flights are expensive.

 Finally I would urge you to resist the temptation to try and see as much as possible in a short a time as possible.
 You will end up with safari fatigue and hating your safari experience.
 For Africa is an experience and best done at a slow pace.
 To see and experience more you must slow down.
-Africa is an event and to rush from place to place you will simply miss Africa, all you will have to show after your safari will be some nice photographs and maybe a tee-shirt stating ‘hakuna matata’
+Africa is an event and to rush from place to place you will simply miss Africa, all you will have to show after your safari will be some nice photographs exness sign up and maybe a tee-shirt stating ‘hakuna matata’

 Enjoy your safari and experience Africa you will, no doubt, return to this amazing continent and to this wonderful country – Tanzania.